 If you were a boy named Henri Matisse who lived in a dreary town in northern France, what would your life be like?

 Would it be full of color and art?
 Full of lines and dancing figures?

 Find out in this beautiful, unusual picture book about one of the world’s most famous and influential artists by acclaimed author and Newbery Medal-winning Patricia MacLachlan and innovative illustrator Hadley Hooper.

 Art Unit Study

-In addition to offering books about artists for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class Art Unit Study ideas to teach kids seven and under about Art.
+In addition to offering books about artists for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study ideas to teach kids seven and under about Art.
 Some resource links may contain affiliate links.